 For middle and high school music students with an interest in jazz performance and improvising, we offer our EMJATA program, where students jam with pro musicians in a supportive public setting.
 Please join us in our goal of providing positive choices for young people in central Texas.
 Donate today!

-AJW performed 240 workshops for an estimated 23,000 students.
+AJW performed 110 assemblies and 240 workshops for an estimated 23,000 students.
 We also presented our Monday FunDay Series from January to April 2021, with fourteen livestreamed concerts free to the public, supported by the City of Austin’s Cultural Arts Division.

 AJW visited 92 of a planned 132 campuses and 14 of a planned 25 community events, with a program dedicated to the American popular song composer Hoagy Carmichael.
 The COVID-19 pandemic, and subsequent work shutdown, forced the AJW to scrub the final third of the season in mid-March 2020.
 The EMJATA (Emerging Jazz Talent) Series moved to Opal Divine’s Austin Grill every third Sunday through March 2020, and our monthly last-Sunday residency at Central Market Westgate Cafe continued up to March 2020.